 Craig also plays in an original blues band, writes and records original solo material under the pseudonym 'Happy Panda' and performs solo at weddings and events regularly.
 He is also a regular contributor to workshops and festivals.

-Craig lives on The Wirral with his partner Anna and their two children, Rosie & William.
+Craig lives on The Wirral with his wife Anna and their two children, Rosie & William.